napari-threedee/napari-threedee/docs/how_to/render_plane_manipulator.md

 	![type:video](https://user-images.githubusercontent.com/1120672/207312303-e81f652a-3fae-476f-abee-e19227b2b6c3.mov)

-	If you would like to change the center of rotation, you can press the shift key while clicking on the plane with the left mouse button to move the manipulator.
+	If you would like to change the center of rotation, you can double-click with the left mouse button (or hold down the Shift key while clicking) on the plane with the left mouse button to move the manipulator.

 	![type:video](https://user-images.githubusercontent.com/1120672/207312430-74b95837-0718-4b9b-a2dd-b9fed0565e21.mov)